marq24/ha-senec-v3/README.md

 - Added configurable _update interval_ for the sensor data (I use _5_ seconds, without any issue)
 - Reading DeviceID, DeviceType, BatteryType & Version information
 - Added three additional sensors for each MPP1, MPP2, MPP3 [potential (V), current (A) & power (W)]
-- Added a switch to load the battery (will use additional power from grid)
+- Added a switch to manually load the battery [state: 'MAN.
+SAFETY CHARGE' & 'SAFETY CHARGE READY'] (obviously this will use additional power from grid when your PV inverters will not provide enough power)

-  _This might sound very foolish - but if you are not using the (IMHO total overpriced) SENEC-Cloud electricity tariff __and__ you have been smart and signed up for a dynamic price model (based on the current stock price) than loading your battery when the price is the lowest during the day might become a smart move.
+  _This might sound very foolish - but if you are not subscribed to the (IMHO total overpriced) SENEC-Cloud electricity tariff __and__ you have been smart and signed up for a dynamic price model (based on the current stock price) then loading your battery when the price is the lowest during the day might become a smart move (and also disallow battery usage while the price is average).
 Specially during the winter!_

 - Added BatteryCell Details [mainly disabled by default]
   - Module [A-D]: Current/Voltage/State of Charge (SoC)/State of Health (SoH)/Cycles